 But, the existing and established UK employment law is difficult to change.

 There needs to be more 'informed' negotiation with interested parties before many aspects of workplace law can change.

 Add to all that, we have an organisation - The European Union - that has different views to the United Kingdom.
 Thus, differences exist in what should and should not be considered good - or bad - working conditions and terms of employment.

-An occupational contract grants the employer control of when, and how, the work should be completed.
+The United Kingdom defines employment as 'a contract of service'.
+It is an agreement whereby mutual obligations exist between employers and employees.
+An occupational contract grants the employer control of when, and how, the work should get completed.

-In simple terms, employment laws mediate an alliance between employees (the workforce) and employers (the management).
+In simple terms, employment laws mediate an alliance.
+That union occurs between employees (the workforce) and employers (the management).